asgaralipq/asgaralipq/README.md

 - 🔭 I’m currently working on ...
 Service Managers
 - 🌱 I’m currently learning ...
 AWS
 - 👯 I’m looking to collaborate on ...
-Automation, IaaS && CaaS
+Automation, IaC && CasC
 - 🤔 I’m looking for help with ...
 Terraform
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me ... asgaralipq@gmail.com